 Research supported change

-The research conducted clearly confirmed and supported the need for changes to address how diagnoses of PTSD, TBI, and mental health disorders were affecting military service members in regard to the discharge process as well as how the characterization of their discharge impacted the availability of assistance services.
+The research results clearly confirmed the need for changes to how a diagnosis of PTSD, TBI, and other mental health disorders were impacting military service members, which then led to the new Act.
+The diagnosis resulted in not only a negative impact on the discharge process but also on how the characterization of the discharge led to a limited availability of assistance services thereafter.

 Fairness of Veterans Act of 2016

-On March 03, 2016, the Fairness for Veterans Act of 2016 was introduced in the U.S. House of Representatives by Representative Mike Coffman of Colorado.³ The bill, H.R.
-4683, addressed the need for medical evidence reviews for former U.S. Armed Forces members who had been deployed and subsequently diagnosed with Post-Traumatic Stress Disorder (PTSD) or Traumatic Brain Injury (TBI) as a result of the deployment, or former U.S. Armed Forces members whose application for a discharge upgrade is based on matters relating to PTSD, TBI, or military sexual trauma.³ The bill, if passed, would be an amendment to Title 10 of the United States Code, which outlines the role of the U.S. Armed Forces in regard to the United States Code.³ The bill proposed that any review board would “provide for a review of the characterization or terms of discharge from the Armed Forces of individuals with mental health disorders alleged to affect terms of discharge” by:
+On March 03, 2016, the Fairness for Veterans Act of 2016 was introduced in the US House of Representatives by Representative Mike Coffman of Colorado.³ The bill, HR 4683, addressed the need for medical evidence reviews for former US military members who had been deployed and later diagnosed with PTSD or TBI as a result of the deployment, or former US Armed Forces members whose application for a discharge upgrade was based on issues relating to PTSD, TBI, or Military Sexual Trauma (MTS).³

-- reviewing medical evidence of the Department of Veterans Affairs or a civilian health care provider presented by the former member, and
+- by checking the medical evidence of the VA, or a civilian physician, presented by the former service member, and

-Prior to being introduced into the House of Representatives, H.R.
-4683 went through a hearing process held by the House Financial Services Subcommittee on Capital Markets and Government Sponsored Enterprises on May 13, 2015.³ Rep. Mike Coffman introduced the bill on March 03, 2016, to the 114th Congress, which then referred the bill to the House Committee on Armed Services.³ The House Committee on Armed Services then referred H.R.
-4683 to the Subcommittee on Military Personnel on March 21, 2016.³
+Initially, HR 4683 went through a hearing process held by the House Financial Services Subcommittee on Capital Markets and Government Sponsored Enterprises on May 13, 2015.³ Following the hearing process, Rep Mike Coffman introduced the bill on March 03, 2016, to the 114th Congress.
+The 114th Congress later sent the bill to the House Committee on Armed Services.³ The House Committee on Armed Services then sent HR 4683 to the Subcommittee on Military Personnel on March 21, 2016.³

-While the House of Representatives took several actions in regard to the Fairness for Veterans Act of 2016, the bill was introduced as S. 1567 in the Senate, on June 11, 2015, by Senator Gary Peters of Michigan.⁴ There, it had two readings before being forwarded to the Senate Committee on Armed Services.⁴
+While the House of Representatives took several actions regarding the Fairness for Veterans Act of 2016, eventually, Sen. Gary Peters of Michigan presented the bill to the Senate as S.1567 on June 11, 2015.⁴ The bill was later sent to the Senate Committee on Armed Services after the Senate finished two readings.⁴

-H.R.
-4683 was included in the National Defense Authorization Act (NDAA) of 2017, which passed with a vote in the House of Representatives with a vote of 374 to 34 on December 2, 2016.¹ The bill was then sent to the Senate where it was voted on and passed with a vote of 92 to 7 on December 8, 2016.⁵ The National Defense Authorization Act for Fiscal Year 2017 was signed into law by President Barack Obama on December 23, 2016.⁶
+Eventually, HR 4683 was included in the National Defense Authorization Act (NDAA) of 2017.
+The bill then passed the House of Representatives with a vote of 374 to 34 on December 2, 2016.¹ Later, the bill passed in the Senate with a vote of 92 to 7 on December 8, 2016.⁵ President Barack Obama finally signed The National Defense Authorization Act for Fiscal Year 2017 into law on December 23, 2016.⁶

-If you believe you have been discharged from the military unfairly or incorrectly and suffer from PTSD or TBI, complete the contact form on this page or call Crisp and Associates, LLC today for a free consultation to speak with one of our attorneys with expertise in military record corrections.
+If you believe you have been discharged incorrectly and suffer from PTSD or TBI, then complete the contact form on this page.
+Additionally, you may also call Crisp and Associates, LLC today for a free consultation with one of our attorneys experienced in military record corrections.

 - Congressman Lee Zeldin.
 (2016, December 02).
-Rep. Zeldin announces House passage of the National Defense Authorization Act including Fairness for Veterans Act.
-[Press Release] Retrieved from https://zeldin.house.gov/media-center/press-releases/rep-zeldin-announces-house-passage-national-defense-authorization-act.
+Rep. Zeldin announces House passage of the National Defense Authorization Act.
+[Press Release]

 - Defense and Veterans Brain Injury Center.
 (2020, October 2).
 DoD Worldwide Numbers for TBI.
-In Defense and Veterans Brain Injury Center.
-Retrieved from https://dvbic.dcoe.mil/dod-worldwide-numbers-tbi.
+Read here.

 - The White House.
 Office of the Press Secretary.
 (2016, December 23).
 Statement by the President on Signing the National Defense Authorization Act for Fiscal Year 2017.
-In The White House.
-President Barack Obama.
-Retrieved from https://obamawhitehouse.archives.gov/the-press-office/2016/12/23/statement-president-signing-national-defense-authorization-act-fiscal
+Read here.

 - Thompson, M. (2015, April 6).
 Unlocking the Secrets of PTSD.
 Time, 185, 41-43.

 - United States Department of Veterans Affairs.
 (2015, June 3).
 PTSD in Iraq and Afghanistan veterans.
-In U.S. Department of Veterans Affairs.
-Retrieved from https://www.publichealth.va.gov/epidemiology/studies/new-generation/ptsd.asp.
+Read here.

 - United States Government Accountability Office (USGAO).
 (2017, May).
 DOD Health.
 Actions needed to ensure post-traumatic stress disorder and traumatic brain injury are considered in misconduct separations.
-In goa.gov.
-Retrieved from https://www.gao.gov/assets/690/684609.pdf.
+Read here.